edannenberg/kubler/README.md

     »[✔]» Successfully created new builder at projects/mytest/builder/s3b
 ```

-2. Configure used Gentoo stage3 file in `build.conf`:
+2. Additionally configure the used Gentoo stage3 file in `build.conf`:

 ```
     STAGE3_BASE='stage3-amd64-musl-hardened'